sdex/AndroidIDeditorV2/FAQ.md

 You can pay in USDT, USDC, or BUSD equivalent of $3 or more: \
 [Open payment page](https://bit.ly/idchangercrypto)

 The download link will be sent to the specified email after processing the transaction.
+Note:
+- sometimes the processing time may take up to 20 minutes
+- transactions with less than $3 will be ignored

 ### Custom build
 If you have special or unique requirements and the app doesn't fully meet your needs it's possible to have a customized app build. \